 Roasted Garlic?
 Check.
 Bacon?
 Check.
 It’s a Roasted Garlic Bacon Dip to die for!

-I’m a little bit of a garlic addict, roasted garlic is the best.
+I’m a little bit of a garlic addict.
+Probably obvious when you check out our garlic overload burger.
+Roasted garlic is the best.
 And if you’ve been following my blog for any length of time, you already totally know I’m a bacon addict.

 When you combine the two together, you get this amazing roasted garlic bacon dip that goes so beautifully with chunks of bread, fresh veggies, pretzels and crackers.